 1956: Little Richard debuted on the US singles charts with “Tutti Frutti.”
 With its hard-driving sound and wild lyrics, the song became not only a model for many future Little Richard songs, but also a model for rock and roll itself, introducing several of rock music’s most characteristic musical features, including its loud volume, vocal style, and distinctive beat and rhythm.

-1965: Bob Dylan recorded “Subterranean Homesick Blues” during sessions for his fourth studio LP Bringing It All Back Home.
+1965: Bob Dylan recorded “Subterranean Homesick Blues” during sessions for his fourth studio album, Bringing It All Back Home.

 1966: Just after his 18th birthday, singer David Jones changed his last name to Bowie to avoid being confused with Davy Jones of the Monkees.
 “Can’t Help Thinking About Me” by David Bowie and the Lower Third, released the same day, was the first single under his new name as well as the first Bowie record released in the US.